vvvv/visualprogramming.net/content/Privacy-Policy/_index.md

 For any questions we can be reached via groupӘvvvv.org

-In case you reach us be email we will store your mails in order to process the request and in case of follow-up questions.
+In case you reach us by email we will store your mails in order to process the request and in case of follow-up questions.
 We will not share any information without your consent.

 ## Your Data